 How We WorkCCLC students take "first chair" responsibility for their cases and clients.
 This means that, with the guidance of CCLC faculty, students interview and counsel clients, conduct discovery, draft and argue motions, negotiate with opposing counsel, and conduct bench and jury trials and appeals.
 Cases are heard in state and federal courts and administrative venues.
 CCLC students have conducted jury trials in a range of courts, and have taken appeals to every level of the state and federal appellate courts, including the Michigan and U.S. supreme courts.
 Unlike in more urban areas where the courts are congested and the delays interminable, in the courts where we practice the dockets move quickly.
 Every semester, our students get to court on a rich variety of cases.

-The Work We DoOn the civil side, CCLC students represent clients in many areas of the law, including landlord-tenant, consumer fraud, contract disputes, prisoners' civil rights, discrimination, sexual harassment, political asylum and refugee, mortgage foreclosure, and social security or other public benefits claims.
+The Work We DoOn the civil side, CCLC students have represented clients in many areas of the law, including landlord-tenant, consumer fraud, contract disputes, prisoners' civil rights, discrimination, health law, political asylum, public benefits claims, insurance, etc. (Not all these areas are covered every term.)
 On the criminal side, students represent clients charged with misdemeanors from arraignment through trial.
 Students also handle some post-judgment issues in serious felony cases.
 The clinic's docket frequently includes class actions, issues of first impression, and other impact litigation.

 In the classroom, students go through a progression of trial advocacy simulations to help them master litigation competencies from the initial client interview through closing arguments at trial.
 Class sessions also address the role of the lawyer, "real world" ethical issues, client-centered lawyering, the adversarial process, and other issues affecting the CCLC's clients.